inoerp/inoERP/README.md

 It is always advisable to keep the settings files outside the public directory.
 If you decide to keep the settings folder in the root directory then make below 2 changes

-1. basics.inc @ includes\basic modify below lines
+1. Modify basics.inc @ includes\basic modify
 require_once(INC_BASICS .
 DS .  'settings'.
 DS. "dbsettings.inc");
 to
 require_once(HOME_DIR .
 DS .  '/../settings'.
 DS. "dbsettings.inc");